 What Needs To Be Done About It?

 The good news is, that all these issues can be prevented with a good boiler feed water system.
-Raw water should be pre-treated, deaerated, and chemically treated to protect your boiler room equipment and the steam system in general.
+Always preheat, deaerate, and chemically treat raw water to protect your boiler room equipment and the steam system in general.
 The most effective and lowest cost water treatment program goes in that order.
 Remove as much of the gas and impurities as possible mechanically, then treat the remaining traces with a good chemical treatment program.

 HOW TO PREVENT DISSOLVED GASES ISSUES

-Note: A high function boiler feed water system consists of more than a dearorator or hot water tank.
+Note: A high function boiler feed water system consists of more than a deaerator hot water tank.
 A good chemical treatment program is also required to remove the remaining trace amounts of dissolved gas.

-- If your feed water temperature drops (below 190 F for hot water tanks or below 225 F for deaerators), contact a qualified service company right away.
+- If your feed water temperature drops (below 190 F for hot water tanks or below 225 F for deaerators), contact us right away.
 You want to diagnose the problem before it can damage your boiler and steam system.

 HOW TO PREVENT DISSOLVED SOLIDS ISSUES

-Dissolved solids, depending on the nature of the impurity, are removed in a variety of ways.
+You can remove dissolved solids, depending on the nature of the impurity, in a variety of ways.
 In the Midwest, typical water treatment requires a water softener at a minimum to remove the Calcium and magnesium.
-However, many systems also include RO Systems (Reverse Osmosis) to remove calcium, Magnesium, and Silica in addition to the softener.
+Many systems also include RO Systems (Reverse Osmosis) to remove calcium, Magnesium, and Silica in addition to the softener.
 A good water treatment company can measure the impurities in your raw water, as well as in your feed water.
-They can then make recommendations for improving your water treatment as well as provide you with chemical treatment recommendations.
+They can then make recommendations for improving your water treatment and provide you with chemical treatment recommendations.
 Good practice would be to record water conductivity in your boiler logbook during every operator round.
 Be sure to include makeup water conductivity, feed water conductivity, and boiler water conductivity.

 - When boiler water conductivity is above the recommendation of your water treatment company, you are likely forming a scale on heat transfer surfaces!
 Perform a good blowdown to get conductivity within range, and adjust your continuous blowdown accordingly to prevent future upsets.
 Be sure to call your water chemical company for “best practice” advice on adjusting blowdown.